centreon/centreon-documentation/versioned_docs/version-23.10/installation/prerequisites.md

 ## Network flows

-If you have firewalls or security devices in place, check the [table of network flows](./technical.md#tables-of-network-flows).
+If you have firewalls or security resources in place, check the [table of network flows](./technical.md#tables-of-network-flows).